Are you looking for ways to make your child interested in studying?

-Additionally, you could also watch TV with your child so that they can learn the difference between educational programming and entertainment shows.
+You could also watch TV with your child so they can learn the difference between educational programming and entertainment shows.

 4. Create time in the day that is dedicated solely to study.

 That means no TV, video games, or other distractions are allowed.
-If you want to make your child interested in studying, ask them to turn off their phone because it is hard to focus with distractions.
+If you want to make your child interested in studying, ask them to turn off their phone because distractions make it hard to focus.

 If your child is easily distracted, find a quiet room in the house where they can study and leave them there until their time is up, which should be no more than one hour at most for younger children and up to three hours for older ones.

-5. Make sure your tween has all of the supplies they need to study.
+5. Make sure your tween has all the supplies they need to study.

 Ensure that everything needed for school work (paper, pens/pencils, eraser) are visible on top of or next to where they will sit while doing homework assignments.